ahundt/cis/doc/intro.rst

 **icpPointMeshRegistration()**

-Primary function implementing the math specific to the system specified in PA3.
+Primary function implementing the first iteration of the math specific to the ICP of the system specified in PA3.

 **FindClosestPoint()**

 Finds the closest point on the triangle to a point in space.
 If the closest point lies with in triangle, then the function finds the nearest point internally.
-Else if the closest point lies on an edge or vertice, the function OutsideOfTriangle() is called to find the nearest point.
+Else if the closest point lies on an edge or vertex, the function OutsideOfTriangle() is called to find the nearest point.

 **OutsideOfTriangle()**

-Finds the closest point on the triangle to a point in space if the closest point lies on an edge or vertice
+Finds the closest point on the triangle to a point in space if the closest point lies on an edge or vertex

 **ProjectOnSegment()**